 A toilet flapper is the rubber stopper fitted into a flush tank.
 It lifts when you flush and allow water to flow in to rinse and fill the bowl.
 After a period, the flapper becomes old, cracks and fails to completely seal against the flush valve seat causing the toilet to run.

 Now, the bills you pay for water isn’t making you happy.
 A working flapper cuts down your water bills and irritating noises from continuous filling.
 Calling a professional plumber could cost you a few dollars depending on the location of your house.

-In this guide, you’ll discover how you can replace this flapper in just five easy steps:
+In this guide, you’ll discover how you can replace the new toilet flapper in just five easy steps:

 Shut Off The Water

 Locate the shutoff valve in your modern toilet and turn it off.
 Next, remove the cover from the tank for you to see the inside.
 Empty the toilet by flushing it.
 Doing this will make it easier to replace the flapper without spilling any toilet water.
 In case the tank begins to fill again, recheck the shutoff and make sure you have completely turned it off.